Madtrash

 Bulk Buying Savings: Prefabrication often involves purchasing materials in bulk, which lowers material costs and ensures a more efficient use of resources.
 The uniformity in prefabricated parts also reduces errors and mistakes, saving time and resources.

-Improved Quality Control: Prefabricated components are produced in a controlled environment, which ensures a higher standard of quality compared to the unpredictable conditions on a construction site.
-This results in fewer defects and a more durable final product.
-Think of prefabrication as assembling a puzzle—everything fits together perfectly without the waste of excess pieces.
-It’s a cost-effective, waste-reducing approach that improves efficiency and quality.
+Improved Quality Control: Prefabricated components are manufactured in a controlled setting, guaranteeing a higher level of quality than the unpredictable conditions on a construction site.
+This leads to fewer defects and a more durable finished product.
+Imagine prefabrication like putting together a puzzle—each piece fits seamlessly, eliminating excess waste.
+It’s a cost-effective, waste-reducing method that enhances both efficiency and quality.

 Lean Construction: Maximizing Efficiency, Minimizing Waste